praat/praat/README.md

 Your source code folders, such as `fon` and `sys`, will reside in a folder like `/Users/yourname/Praats/src`, where you also put `praat.xcodeproj`, as described above in 3.2.
-On Paul’s 2018 MacBook Pro with Xcode 13.1, building Praat with Command-B or Command-R, after cleaning the build folder with Shift-Command-K, takes 160 seconds for the x86_64 part and 150 seconds for the ARM64 part (optimization level O3).
+On Paul’s 2018 MacBook Pro with Xcode 13.4, building Praat with Command-B or Command-R, after cleaning the build folder with Shift-Command-K, takes 380 seconds for the x86_64 part and ARM64 part together (optimization level O3).

 ### 4.2.
 Windows development set-up